Image United

 Image United is an incomplete comic book limited series published by Image Comics.
-The intent of the series was to re-unite the founders of Image Comics on a joint project, serving as a crossover between various Image Comics and Image Universe titles.
-However, there were delays in production, and only three of the planned six issues were published in November 2009, with artist Rob Liefeld eventually confirming that no further issues would be forthcoming.
+The intent of the series was to re-unite the founders of Image Comics on a joint project, serving as a crossover between various Image Universe titles.
+However, there were delays in production, and only three of the planned six issues were published in November 2009 (plus a spinoff, the prologue-centric #0), with artist Rob Liefeld eventually confirming that no further issues would be forthcoming.

 Background

 Image was announced in 1992 as a cooperative publisher with seven partners – Erik Larsen, Jim Lee, Rob Liefeld, Todd McFarlane, Whilce Portacio, Marc Silvestri, and Jim Valentino – who each created and controlled their own superhero characters.
 Portacio dropped out before the partnership was formed, Liefeld left the partnership later, and Lee sold his characters and took a position at DC Comics.
 Although the various creators' characters had occasionally appeared in each other's books, it was rare for them to appear together.
 Image United was a long-discussed effort to feature them all in a single story.

 The plan was to feature Youngblood, Spawn, Savage Dragon, Shadowhawk, Witchblade, Cyberforce, Invincible, and the Darkness, with each creator drawing his own characters.
 Portacio, whose series Wetworks had been sold to DC with Lee's characters, created a new stand-in character for the series: Baxter Montgomery, code-named Fortress.
 Lee would participate by contributing covers.
 Robert Kirkman, who had recently joined Image as a partner, would write the story.